EMassart/covariance_fitting/readme.txt

 	- run_opti_bezier_section.m,
 	- run_opti_piecewise_bilinear.m

-Those three files load the data, and perform the tests in order to recover the results from the paper.
+Those three files load the data, and perform the tests in order to recover the results from the paper, in the estimation framework.
+For the interpolation problem, please use compare_the_surfaces_interpolation.m.

 --------------------------------------------------------------------------------------------------
 IMPORTANT WARNING : the data are not contained in this git repo, you should download them first.